 A duty of care is owed to all staff and visitors to safeguard them from risks to their safety.
-Our evacuation and invacuation plans are appended to this document and displayed in all room.
+Our evacuation and invacuation plans are appended to this document and available on the academy website.

 Although the plans will hopefully never be needed, it is essential to have arrangements in place for dealing with bomb threats and suspicious packages so that staff know how to act should the occasion ever arise.